SoftChef/cdk-iot-device-management/RestAPI.md

 ---
 ### *GET* /categories/{categoryId}
-Get category by ID, if category is root will return children category list
+Get category by ID, if category is root will return children category

 **Description**